RenderKit/embree/readme.txt

 Embree will ignore the last row of the matrix.

-The transformation passed to rtcSetTransform transforms from the local space of the instantiated scene, to world space.
+The transformation passed to rtcSetTransform transforms from the local space of the instantiated scene to world space.

 See tutorial04 for an example of how to use instances.